 - Soybean processing facilities reduced their energy consumption by 45% compared to 1998 data.

-Also, as part of the study, a life cycle impact assessment (LCIA) was completed for each of the four soy-derived feedstocks using the updated LCI information.
-These LCIAs show the soybased feedstocks each significantly reduced greenhouse gas emissions compared to their petroleum-based counterparts.
-In addition, all four of the soy-derived feedstocks had lower fossil fuel depletion impacts than their petroleum based counterparts.
+Also, as part of the study, a life cycle impact assessment (LCIA) was completed for each of the four soy-derived feedstocks using the updated information.
+These LCIAs show the soy-based feedstocks each significantly reduced greenhouse gas emissions compared to their petroleum-based counterparts.
+In addition, all four of the soy-derived feedstocks had lower fossil fuel depletion impacts than their petroleum-based counterparts.

-The study provides an important resource for companies to update life cycle assessments on their specific products made using U.S. soy.
+The study provides an essential resource for companies to update life cycle assessments on their specific products made using U.S. soy.
 You can read the full Life Cycle Profile Report here.